ramonpzg/pycon-za2022-analytics-devops/README.md

 - **(GTH)** While it is not necessary to have any knowledge of data analytics libraries, some experience with pandas, NumPy, matplotlib and scikit-learn, a bit of experience with these libraries would be very beneficial throughout this tutorial.
 - **(P)** Participants should have at least 5 GB of free space in their computers.
 - **(GTH)** While it is not required to have experience with integrated development environments like VS Code or Jupyter Lab, this would be very beneficial for the session.
+- **(P)** You will need a GitHub account and you will also need to have git set up in your local computer.
+Here is a great [guide to get git setting it up](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).

 ## 4. Setup